-For HEQKD, the measurements of the four bases are made using an analyzer interferometer, polarization optics, and a time-bin sorting circuit.
+For BBM92, the measurement basis is randomly chosen by the 50/50 non-polarizing first beamsplitter in Alice or Bob's delay interferometer: If the photon goes through the short path, it is analyzed in the H/V basis; if it travels the long path, it is analyzed in the D/A basis because of a half-wave plate (HWP) that effectively rotates the basis of that beamsplitter port from H/V to D/A. For HEQKD, the measurements of the four bases are made using an analyzer interferometer, polarization optics, and a time-bin sorting circuit.
 The analyzer interferometer allows for measurements of superpositions of the time bins, while the polarization optics allow for measurements of different combinations of polarization and time bin.
-Measurements in bases 1 and 2 (or 3 and 4) are distinguished by a time-bin sorting circuit that is, electrically, in between the detectors and the time taggers; see Appendix \ref{tbs} for explanation of the necessity and operation of the time-bin sorting circuit.
-See Table \ref{HEQKDdetmapping} for a complete description of the mapping between the bases and measurements to the output time bins and detectors.
+Measurements in bases 1 and 2 (or 3 and 4) are distinguished by a time-bin sorting circuit that is, electrically, in between the detectors and the time taggers; see Appendix \ref{tbs} for explanation of the operation of this circuit.
+See Table \ref{BBM92detmapping} (\ref{HEQKDdetmapping}) for a complete description of the mapping between the bases and measurements to the output time bins and detectors for BBM92 (HEQKD).

-{In our system, the probability of basis 1 and basis 2 is split evenly, as is the probability between basis 3 and basis 4, because of the 50/50 non-polarizing beamsplitters in Alice's and Bob's analyzers.
+In our system, the probability of basis 1 and basis 2 is split evenly, as is the probability between basis 3 and basis 4, because of the 50/50 non-polarizing beamsplitters in Alice's and Bob's analyzers.